Reni-Yeno-H/To-Do-List-Utility/README.md

 2.)
 Due Date calculation only works for the first item and will stay the same unchanged.<br />
 3.)
 Subtask only works correctly for the first item (as in any subtasks input gets added to the first super task)<br />
 4.)
 Subtask button doesn't appear in the advanced notepad after creating task.<br />
 5.)
-Github pages either doesn't allow notepad to be draggable or the response time for it work are long and random.<br />
+Github pages sometimes doesn't allow notepad to be draggable or the response time for it work are long and random.<br />
+6.)
+Format website looks different in different OS systems somehow.
+(Window version of this website might look different than the Mac version of this website).<br />

 ## To use my website, click [here](https://reni-yeno-h.github.io/To-Do-List-Utility/).